 There may be several reasons for refunding a subscription such as incorrect charge, cancellation, or unsatisfactory service.

 In Chargebee, you can either issue a refund or record offline refunds.
 For both operations, Credit Notes will be generated for the refunds made.

 You can issue a refund for paid or partially paid invoices through the web interface or using the API .
-To issue refund through the web interface, open the invoice that you want to refund and click the Refund button on the Actions panel:
+To issue refund through the web interface, open the invoice that you want to refund and click the Refund option on the invoice.

 A prompt asking you to confirm the refund appears, displaying details of the Credit Notes that will be created for the refund.
 Click Confirm.

 A Refundable Credit Note with details of the refund made will be available in the Credit Notes page.

 You would find the Refund option on the Actions pane, located on the right-side of an invoice.

 To reconcile the refunds that you have made offline, record them in Chargebee using the Record Refund option.